Jeffrey Wasson: Citation

-In 1986, Wasson was issued a citation along with 28 other men in Lexington, KY for soliciting sexual activity deemed illegal under Kentucky's sodomy law (Kentucky Revised Statute 510.100).
+In 1986, Wasson was issued a citation along with 28 other men near The Bar Complex, a gay bar in Lexington, Kentucky, for soliciting sexual activity deemed illegal under Kentucky's sodomy law (Kentucky Revised Statute 510.100).
 The law criminalized oral and anal intercourse only between partners of the same sex.
 The law did not apply to heterosexual couples and effectively criminalized consensual same-sex relationships, even those conducted in private.
 Those who either broke the law, either by participating in intercourse or soliciting it, would be punishable by either a fine or jail time.

 In 1985 and 1986, the Lexington Police Department conducted an investigation in response to complaints over men soliciting sex, as well as reports of juvenile prostitution.
 Part of their investigation involved conducting sting operations, wherein a police officer would pose as a potential client and wait until the suspect expressed their intent to violate the sodomy law to either arrest them or issue a citation.
 In January 1986, Wasson was one of 29 men cited during one of these operations after inviting an undercover cop home for intercourse.
 The conversation between Wasson and the officer was recorded without the former's knowledge.
 Wasson refused to pay the fine and instead challenged the constitutionality of the law before the state court.